 Solar installations on roofs are becoming an increasingly common sight across the UK.
 With this in mind, NFRC is encouraging its roofers to work together with reputable plumbers and electricians in order to achieve the optimum solar installation.
-You can see the other professional associations that we work closely with by checking out our Useful links.

 Our belief is that competence in roofing work rather than just knowing how to install the system is a key component when it comes to installing solar panels.
 Professional roofing contractors can bring expertise and knowledge, as well as the correct insurance for working at height, to solar installation.

 Our members are supported and actively encouraged to consider bringing solar into their business either by being a registered installer or by becoming Microgeneration Certification Scheme (MCS) accredited.

 Why should I install Solar Panels?

 There are many reasons why property owners are choosing to have solar installed on their roofs, including:

 - to save money and protect against energy price rises